p4535992/utility/README.md

 Class utility for the third library:
 - Many Useful Class for Play with the JDK version 7
 - JDOM
 - JDOM2
 - Hibernate 4 (in progress)
 - Jena 2
 - Sesame OpenRDF
-- VirtJena (Sesame Adapter for Virtuoso server)
+- VirtJena (Sesame Adapter for Virtuoso )
+- Cumulus RDF (Sesame Adapter for Cassandra)
 - JSoup
 - JOOQ 3
 - HTTP Apache